Troops deployed on overseas operations welcome support from members of the public, when we are away from our loved ones.

 Sending an email is the best way to express your support and thoughts for our troops.
 Emails sent to deployed personnel are distributed widely and contribute to lift the morale of members on operations.

-If you wish to contribute more than an email, we encourage you to make a lasting contribution to ex-service organisations that support returned Defence personnel, Veterans and their families.
+If you wish to contribute more than an email on Anzac Day we encourage you to make a lasting contribution to ex-service organisations that support returned Defence personnel, Veterans and their families.
 There are a range of different organisations in Australia that provide ongoing services to returned troops in the areas of mental health, employment support, training, and individual and family welfare.
 The Department of Veterans Affairs maintains a list of ex-service organisations in Australia.
 Donations to ex-service organisations contribute to ongoing support to those who have served Australia.

 The RSL Australian Forces Overseas Fund prepares care packages that are dispatched twice yearly to Defence personnel deployed on operations.
 These care packs contain various non-perishable items, a letter of appreciation on behalf of all Australians and RSL Membership contact details.
 Importantly, these packs are professionally prepared and meet all Defence and host nation transport and import requirements.
 Donations to the RSL Australian Forces Overseas Fund can be made online.
 Donations over $2 are tax deductible and every donation is individually acknowledged by the RSL.